linkedin/openhouse/infra/recipes/terraform/azure/README.md

-    ├── modules                 # Reusable Azure components that are pre-defined ├── k8s                 # The Azure kubernetes configurations and services ├── mysql               # The Azure MySQL configurations and services ├── image               # The Docker image builds and pushes to the ACR ├── vm                  # The Azure virtual machine and network configurations and services ├── container           # The Azure Container Registry configurations and services
+    ├── modules                 # Reusable Azure components that are pre-defined ├── k8s                 # The Azure kubernetes configurations and services ├── mysql               # The Azure MySQL configurations and services ├── storage             # The Azure storage configurations and services ├── image               # The Docker image builds and pushes to the ACR ├── vm                  # The Azure virtual machine and network configurations and services ├── container           # The Azure Container Registry configurations and services